shuMan3114/PythonPrgrms/README.md

 	IF YOU ARENT FROM NHVPS THIS REPO ISNT FOR YOU\

 ### WHAT IS IT FOR?
-	FOR THOSE FROM NHVPS AND IN 11TH GRADE ITS A COLLECTION OF ALL PYTHON REVISION PROGRAMS..
+	FOR THOSE FROM NHVPS AND IN 11TH GRADE ITS A COLLECTION OF ALL PYTHON PROGRAMS..

 ### IMPORTANT ANNOUNCEMENTS :
 	NOTE: I USSUALLY DO NOT RUN THE CODE BEFORE COMMITING -->> IF THERE ARE ANY BUGS OR TYPOS DO LET ME KNOW